Esri/offline-editor-js/README.md

 ##Dependencies

 * ArcGIS API for JavaScript (v3.8+)
 * NOTE: browser limitations and technical dependencies.
-The offline capabilities in this toolkit depend on the following (psuedo-persistent ) HTML5 capabilities being present in the browser:
-	* You can go [here](doc/dependencies.md) for more information.
+The offline capabilities in this toolkit depend on psuedo-persistent HTML5 capabilities being present in the browser.
+Go [here](doc/dependencies.md) for a detailed breakdown of the information.

 * Sub-modules (see `/vendor` directory)